ssocean/ScImpactPredict/README.md

 </p>

 <h1 align="center">
-  LLM as Article Impact Predictor
+  Using LLM as Academic Article Impact Predictor
 </h1>

+## 🚀 **Update Log**
+- **240808 - Eerly Access**
+  - We have released the Early Access version of our code！
+- **241126 - V1.0**  We’re thrilled to announce the end of Early Access and the official release of V1.0! ✨
+  - The codebase is now more organized and easier to navigate! 🧹
+  - Updated and streamlined README with detailed instructions for setup and usage. 💡
+  - Decoupling the dataset, more LoRa adapters weight download links, and more! 🔄
+  - Known Issues: The functionality for building the NAID dataset has not been tested on other machines, which may lead to potential issues.
+We plan to replace this function with a more powerful framefowk in our [another codebase](https://github.com/ssocean/PyBiblion).

-### [Early Access Version]
+[//]: # (### [Early Access Version])

-###### This [paper](https://arxiv.org/abs/2408.03934?context=cs.CL) is currently under peer review.
+[//]: # (###### This [paper]&#40;https://arxiv.org/abs/2408.03934?context=cs.CL&#41; is currently under peer review.
 The code might change frequently.
 We are currently experiencing a severe staff shortage.
-If you encounter any issues during the replication process, please feel free to contact us through an issue or via email：oceanytech@gmail.com.
+If you encounter any issues during the replication process, please feel free to contact us through an issue or via email：oceanytech@gmail.com.)

 <!-- If you have any issues, feel free to reach out via Email: oceanytech@gmail.com or open an issue in the repository. -->